Tall grasses silhouetted against a sunset over the River Yare at Strumpshaw Fen, Norfolk

 Conclusion

-If you fancy a peaceful stroll down to the river to sit and watch the world go by in a relaxed environment, then look no further.
-Why not take your own picnic to enjoy in the picnic area during your visit?
+If you fancy a peaceful stroll down to the river to sit and watch the world go by in a relaxed environment, look no further.
+Why not take a picnic to enjoy in the picnic area during your visit?

-So, if you are planning a visit to The Norfolk Broads, be sure to include a trip to RSPB Strumpshaw Fen on your itinerary.
+So, if you are planning a visit to The Norfolk Broads, include a trip to RSPB Strumpshaw Fen on your itinerary.
 You won't be disappointed!